 I went grocery shopping for the girls to pick up the must haves: tequila, fruit, almond milk, spinach, margarita mix, chasers, extra breakfast items/snacks.
 I brought sponsored wine & champagne (thanks Wine O’Clock!).
 We received one meal a day from private chef (usually dinner, but breakfast twice), and then a partnered restaurant each day for another meal.
 We brought protein for shakes as well.
 I actually love the villa vibe way more than a resort.

 May I warn you, I don’t know what’s in that local tequila I purchased.
-It was cheaper than Patron and highly rated (yass for supporting local), but I do not completely remember all of the conversations I had when FaceTiming, for some reason, all of my exs and 3 other guys on night #2.🙃
+It was cheaper than Patron and highly rated (yass for supporting local), but I do not completely remember all of the conversations I had when FaceTiming, for some reason, all of my exs and 3 sides by night #2.🙃